Erik's hair is as stubborn as him, and Eleven can never quite get enough of it.

 Eleven’s voice pitched low and private, and Erik burrowed his face more incessantly against him, listening more to the low rumble of his speech than the words themselves.
 He’d been invited, but it still felt too intimate a moment, too private.
 A conversation that he ought not to have been privy to, even if he was.

-He didn’t need to hear the words to understand it anyway, the affectionate lilt of Eleven’s voice saturated in every word, and if he were being brutally obvious with himself, he’d admit that it may just have been heard to accept such adoration was in service of his name.
+He didn’t need to hear the words to understand it anyway, the affectionate lilt of Eleven’s voice saturated in every word, and if he were being brutally obvious with himself, he’d admit that it may just have been hard to accept such adoration was in service of his name.

 He wasn’t sure how long Eleven spoke.
 More than usual, he was sure, but he knew full well what it was like to try talking to someone who couldn’t answer back.
 It was nice anyway, listening to him, only picking up on half of what he said, a stray ‘Jade’s really taken with the idea of learning how to work with stained glass,’ and, later, ‘now Mia’s really insistent that I take the throne so she can be a princess, which is entirely Jasper’s fault,’ pulling Erik’s lips up into a sleepy grin.
 Then, slowly, he tapered off, the pauses between his stories growing longer until he ceased speaking at all.
 The lantern flickered before them, the oil burning low, and a breeze rustled the dried herbs up, their smell sharp like the crisp winter air.